Teaching Linguistics

 Article Types

-To allow for a broader range of perspectives on teaching in our field, there are currently three article types in our section: research articles, innovations in teaching linguistics articles, and textbook reviews.
+To allow for a broader range of perspectives on teaching in our field, there are currently two article types in our section: research articles and innovations in teaching linguistics articles.
 As our understanding of SoTL grows in the field, the Associate Editors are actively looking for new article types and new venues for sharing pedagogical materials and scholarship.
 For all article types, authors should explain how ethical practices were used in the collection of any data (e.g. assessment data, course surveys, interviews or focus groups).

 Research